spectrocloud/librarium/docs/deprecated/integrations/prometheus-operator.md

 tags: ["packs", "prometheus-operator", "monitoring"]
 ---

-Prometheus is an open-source monitoring system that is designed to collect and analyze metrics from various sources, such as applications, servers, and networks.
+Prometheus is an open source monitoring system that is designed to collect and analyze metrics from various sources, such as applications, servers, and networks.
 It is widely used in the DevOps world to monitor the health and performance of applications and infrastructure.
 Prometheus stores metrics in a time-series database and provides a query language for analyzing the data.
 It also includes a powerful alerting system that can notify operators when thresholds are